sfuhrm/docker-opendaylight/README.md

 docker exec -ti opendaylight bin/client
 ```

+where `opendaylight` is the name of the running container.

 ## Customization via ENV variables

 The following environment variables can be set to customize the started